bananacryevil/getsmaht/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Window size and position persistence

+This app preserves window size and position across launches for a frictionless study workflow.
+The main window and notes windows persist independently, so your Notes window reopens exactly where you last placed it, separate from the main window.

+Details:

+- State is stored in your user data folder as `window-state.json`.
+- The file contains keys for each window type, e.g. `{ "main": { x, y, width, height }, "notes": { ... } }`.
+- If a legacy single-object format exists, it's read and migrated seamlessly.